telerik/blazor-docs/components/chart/types/bubble.md

 1. add a `ChartSeries` to the `ChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Bubble`
-3. provide a data collection to its `Data` property, which contains numerical data for the X and Y axes, and for the buble size
+3. provide a data collection to its `Data` property, which contains numerical data for the X and Y axes, and for the bubble size

 >caption A bubble chart that shows projected population change on a plot of life expectancy versus fertility rate